jergason/nvim-config/README.md

 ln -sf $PWD/.config/nvim $HOME/.config/nvim
 ```

-When you start nvim for the first time it will download packer and aniseed and show some errors, thats normal press enter to ignore and go to the nvim console pressing `:` and type `PackerInstall`.
+When you start nvim for the first time it will download lazy and aniseed and show some errors.
+That's normal.
+Install the deps declared in lazy with `:Lazy install`.
+This will install all plugins declared in `fnl/config/plugin.fnl`.
+Then turn it off and on again.
-This will install all plugins declared in `fnl/config/plugin.fnl`, after packer's panel showing all the plugins where installed, close nvim and open it again, no errors should show up this time.